neon-software-dev/Accela/README.md

 ## License

-Accela is currently distributed via the GPL v3 software license.
+Accela is currently distributed under the GPL v3 software license.
 Please see the LICENSE file for the legally binding details.

 The intent in choosing this license was to accomplish the following:
 1. Users may freely use and modify Accela in private, non-public software